cdisc-org/cdisc-rules-engine/README.md

 `pyinstaller run_validation.py --add-data=venv/lib/python3.9/site-packages/xmlschema/schemas:xmlschema/schemas`

 This will create an executable version in the `dist` folder.
-The version does not require having Python installed and can be launched by running `./run_validation` with all necessary CLI arguments.
+The version does not require having Python installed and can be launched by running `run_validation` script with all necessary CLI arguments.